stuburger/yafl/packages/docs/docs/field.md

 sidebar_label: <Field />
 ---

-While the [`useField()`](./use-field) hook will likely be your preferred way of handling input fields you also have the option of the `<Field>` component if you prefer its ergonomics.
+While the [`useField()`](./use-field) hook will likely be your preferred way of handling input fields you also have the option of using the `<Field>` component if you prefer its ergonomics.
 The `<Field />` component is more or less equivalent to the Field components found in Formik or Redux-Form.
 Yafl uses a Fields location in the Form's component hierarchy to determine the shape of the resulting form value.

 ## Props